-Air leaks may also cause the house to smell like car exhaust fumes despite having no active source of exhaust fumes.
+Air leaks may also cause the house to smell like car exhaust fumes despite having no active source of such fumes.
 The same case occurs when you park your car or store equipment such as lawnmowers right next to your house.

 Gasoline Spills in or Around the House

-Therefore, check for any gasoline spills in your house when you detect the smell of car exhaust fumes.
+Therefore, check for any gasoline spills in your house when you detect the strong smell of car exhaust fumes.

 Remember that gasoline contains Benzene and other hydrocarbons that can cause throat, eyes, and skin irritation following prolonged exposure.
-You should act urgently to find the source of the smell and deal with it.
+You should act urgently to find the source of the gas smell and deal with it.